Upstate New York Chapter Care Services

 This program is designed as an opportunity to establish a relationship between the Chapter and families impacted by ALS.
 All patients and their families are eligible for a home visit by a member of our highly trained care services team.
 We complement the patient's medical care by helping them translate recommendation into reality in the home environment with the goal of assisting families to "live with" ALS as fully as is possible.

 Education and Awareness (Support) Groups

 Our monthly Education and Awareness Group meetings offer individuals with ALS as well as their families and/or friends the opportunity to meet, to share their experiences, observations and to learn more about the resources available to them.
 We typically invite professionals from the community to present on an issue of relevance to our group attendees for the first half of group.
 The second half of group is reserved for conversation and sharing.
 We have active monthly face-to-face groups in Buffalo, Rochester, and Syracuse.
-We are also offering two monthly call-in groups beginning in February 2017.
 We also offer several call-in groups each month.
 Please scroll down the page for additional group information.